GNS-Science/toshi-hazard-post/docs/usage.md

 - THP_NUM_WORKERS: number of parallel processes to run (default: 1)
 - THP_{RLZ|AGG}_DIR: the path to the {realization or aggregate} datastore.
 Can be a local filepath or S3 URI

-Values for the filesystem variables can be `"LOCAL"` or `"AWS"` indicating the parquet files are stored on a local disk or in an S3 bucket.
 By default, toshi-hazard-post will look for a configuration file named `.env`, though you can specify a different file on the command line with the `---config-file` option.

 ## Using an input file to run the calculation